GinvLab/EikonalSolvers.jl/README.md

 Docs: <https://juliageoph.gitlab.io/EikonalSolvers.jl>

 A library to perform __seismic traveltime__ computations by solving the eikonal equation in two (__2D__) and three dimensions (__3D__) with the possibility of computing the __gradient of a misfit function__ with respect to the velocity model.
+The coordinate system can be either regular Cartesian or spherical.
+The forward algorithm is based on a fast marching (FMM) method (2nd order) with a refinement of the grid around the source location.
+The computation of the gradient relies on the __discrete adjoint__ method.

-Different eikonal solvers are available, based either on the fast marching (FMM) method (1st and 2nd order) or the fast sweeping (FS) method for global updates with different local stencils.
+For historical reasons, alternative solvers are available (poorly maintained), including a first order FMM method and the fast sweeping (FS) method for global updates with different kinds of local stencils.
+Additionally, a continuos adjoint method to calculate the gradient is also provided.

-Both forward and gradient (adjoint) computations are parallelised using Julia's distributed computing functions.
-The  parallelisation is "by source", distributing calculations for different seismic sources to different processors.
+Both forward and gradient (adjoint) computations can be run in paralle using either Julia's distributed computing functions for distributed memory or threads for multicore processor.
+The  parallelisation scheme is "by source", distributing calculations for different seismic sources to different processors.

 ## Example of forward calculations in 2D